Kaldi's Coffee

-Kaldi's Coffee (Amharic: ካልዲስ ኮፊ) is an Ethiopian coffee house chain headquartered in Addis Ababa.
+Kaldi's Coffee is an Ethiopian coffee house chain headquartered in Addis Ababa.
 Founded by Tsedey Asrat and Elias Ketema, it is the largest coffee house chain in Ethiopia, operating in two dozen coffee shops in Addis Ababa and other cities.

 Description

 Kaldi's Coffee was established in 2005 by Tsedey Asrat and Elias Ketema.
 It has operated over two dozen coffee shops in Addis Ababa as well as other cities in Ethiopia.
 It is by far the largest coffee house chain in Ethiopia.
-Tseday stated in one interview that the business behind Kaldi's Coffee was:
+Tseday stated in one interview:

-Kaldi’s was able to get popularity instantly by offering quality services and coffee.
-I hadn’t even thought about opening more than one at the beginning.
+Kaldi's was able to get popularity instantly by offering quality services and coffee.
+I hadn't even thought about opening more than one at the beginning.
 After 18 months in the business, I was able to see the growing demand because we had a lot of customers.
 It made sense to follow where there is demand; this led to the opening of the second chain and the others followed.